-justice by J. Timmons Roberts & Bradley Parks illustrates a set of approaches for allocating greenhouse gas targets.
+Chapter 5 of A Climate of Injustice by J. Timmons Roberts & Bradley Parks illustrates a set of approaches for allocating greenhouse gas targets.
 One of the four approaches stood out to me.
-The strategy a and the Group of 77 and has in question was proposed by India, China and the Group of 77 and has been endorsed by France, Switzerland and the European Union; it is called the "Per-capita" strategy by Roberts and Parks.
+The strategy in question was proposed by India, China and the Group of 77 and has been endorsed by France, Switzerland and the European Union; it is called the "Per-capita" strategy by Roberts and Parks.
 This approach is embodied in the emissions management model called 'Contraction and Convergence' developed by the Global Commons Institute and it was introduced by the Indian government in 1995.